How to backup Azure SQL database

 A Backup device of type URL was specified without a Credential, Backup/Restore operation cannot proceed.

-Sometimes you might get the error A Backup device of type URL was specified without a Credential, Backup/Restore operation cannot proceed. while running a SQL script to take the backup of the SQL DB to the Blob storage.
+Sometimes you might get the error A Backup device of type URL was specified without a Credential, Backup/Restore operation cannot proceed.
+At the same time, running an SQL script takes the backup of the SQL DB to the Blob storage.

 Solution